How to Watch 'The Lord of the Rings: The Rings of Power'

 How can I watch Lord of the Rings: The Rings of Power for free online?

 Amazon offers a 30-day free trial of Amazon Prime, including Prime Video, for new customers.
-You can stream Lord of the Rings: The Rings of Power on Amazon Prime for free and then decide whether you want to renew your subscription or not.
+Join Prime with a free 30-day trial to watch The Lord of the Rings: The Rings of Power along with tons of other content, including Thursday Night Football games, A League of Their Own, and The Summer I Turned Pretty.

 RELATED CONTENT: